bharatanand/The-Hackkerank-2000/CPP/Easy Level/Conditional Statements/readme.md

 Output Format
 If 1<=n<=9, then print the lowercase English word corresponding to the number(e.g one for 1, two for 2 etc), if n > 9 Then print Greater than 9.

-Example 0 :
-Sample Input 0

-5

-Sample Output 0

-five

-Explanation 0
-five is the English word for the number 5.

-Example 1 :
-Sample Input 1

-8

-Sample Output 1

-eight

-Explanation 1
-eight is the English word for the number 8.

-Example 2 :
-Sample Input 2

-44

-Sample Output 2

-Greater than 9

-Explanation 2
-n = 44 is greater than 9, so we print Greater than 9.